18F/cv_faq/_content/spread/what-is-community-spread.md

 title: What is community spread?
 ---

 Community spread means people have been infected with the virus in an area, including some who are not sure how or where they became infected.
+Each health department determines community spread differently based on local conditions.
+For information on community spread in your area, please visit your health department’s website.​